SciTe-Community/SciTe/README.md

 #### License agreement for this project:

 ```
-License for Lexilla, Scintilla, and SciTE
+License for Lexilla, Scintilla, and SciTe

 Copyright 1998-2021 by Neil Hodgson <neilh@scintilla.org>